Warren Parrish: Parrish's Church of Christ

 Parrish eventually led a group of dissenters that formed a new church based in Kirtland, which they called the Church of Christ, after the original name of the church organized by Joseph Smith.
 George A. Smith wrote that the group intended "to renounce the Book of Mormon and Joseph Smith, and take the 'Mormon' doctrines to overthrow all the religions in the world, and unite all the Christian churches in one general band, and they to be its great leaders."
 Among those who associated themselves with this church was Martin Harris.
 Parrish's group believed that Joseph Smith had become a fallen prophet.
 By the beginning of 1838, Parrish's church had taken control of the Kirtland Temple as Smith and those loyal to him left Kirtland to gather in Far West, Missouri.

 A debate arose among Parrish's group regarding the validity of the Book of Mormon and the existing revelations, with Parrish, John F. Boynton, Luke S. Johnson, and several others claiming that it was all nonsense.
 George A. Smith reported: "One of them told me that Moses was a rascal and the Prophets were tyrants, and that Jesus Christ was a despot, Paul a base liar and all religion a fudge.
 And Parrish said he agreed with him in principle."
 This resulted in a permanent division between Parrish's supporters and other leaders, including Martin Harris, who cautioned them not to reject the book.
 Cyrus Smalling, Joseph Coe and several others "declared [Harris's] testimony was true."
 Parrish's church dissolved soon after this division.

 Later life

+In 1840, Parrish and his family were living in Chardon, Geauga County, Ohio.

-After the dissolution of his church, Parrish left Kirtland altogether.
-In 1844, Parrish was working as a Baptist minister for a salary of $500 per year.
-In 1850 Parrish was living in Mendon, New York, where he was listed as a "clergyman" by the census.
-By 1870, he had apparently lost his sanity and was living in Emporia, Kansas, where he died in 1877.
+In 1844, Parrish was working as a Baptist minister in the Fox River area of Wisconsin and Illinois for a salary of $500 per year.

+In 1850, Parrish, wife Martha, daughter Mary (22 years old) and daughter Martha (13 years old) were living in Mendon, New York; and he was working as a clergyman.

+In 1855, Parrish and his family were living in Rockford, Winnebago County, Illinois.

+In 1860, Parrish, his wife Martha and his daughter Martha (22 years old) were living in Rockford.

+On June 15, 1860, Parrish was excluded from the Baptist church.

+In 1870, Parrish and his wife Martha were living in Emporia, Lyon County, Kansas.

+On July 14, 1875, Parrish's wife Martha died in Emporia and was soon buried in the Maplewood Memorial Lawn Cemetery in Emporia.

+On January 3, 1877, Parrish died in Emporia and was soon buried in the Maplewood Memorial Lawn Cemetery in Emporia.